 Ingredients

-- Your favorite Italian, Spanish, Greek, Turkish or French olives
+- Olives – use your favorite Italian, Spanish, Greek, Turkish or French varieties

 - Basil – finely chopped fresh basil is best but you can substitute with dried basil.
 Be sure to crush it finely.